HITECHCRIME/HC_SG67_Why/README.md

 you'll never wake up alive

+treating to bring them
+down
-treating to bring them down
+treating to bring them
+down
 array of lies,

+-dish out, flip sides
--dish out, pull up
+pull up
-- crib is exposed,
+- crib so exposed,
- - routing actives, run protocol, collect the darkness make it into a symbol of a new world village run by few who can't stand it
+ - run protocol routing actives, collect darkness make it into a symbol of a world anew village run by few who can't stand it

-burn the proof, activate the facets
+burn the proof, activating faces